Khabermas/NLP_ps1/README.md

 # NLP_ps1
 CS224n (2017) assignment1 coding problems

-Much of this code is adapted from anothers' solutions to the problem set from two or three years ago.
+Some of this code is adapted from anothers' solutions to the problem set from two or three years ago.
 (I'll upload my original version when I have time to annotate it.)
 I had hoped that the instant code would be more tractable to parallelizing, but that achievement remains elusive.

 Notes: